 A dependency is a relationship between predecessor and successor tasks.
 It’s important to note that tasks may have multiple predecessors or multiple successors.
 This is one of the main reasons for using Gantt charts to visualize these often complex relationships.

 These are probably the most common and the most easily understood type of dependency.
-As the name implies, you must first complete task A before you can move on to task B. If task A is delayed, then you must delay starting on task B. In this context, task A is usually referred to as the predecessor task, while task B is the successor task.
+As the name implies, you must complete task A before moving on to task B. If task A is delayed, then you must delay starting on task B. In this context, task A is usually called the predecessor task, while task B is the successor task.

 One example of this is installing new software in a company.
 The company’s employees need training in how to use the software, but this cannot be done until the software has been installed.
 Task A (predecessor) = install software.
 Task B (successor) = train employees.